Have Long COVID and living with an Oxygen Concentrator? Here are some things you should know

 - earaches, tinnitus

-- nausea, diarrhoea, stomachaches, and a loss of appetite
+- nausea, diarrhea, stomachaches, and a loss of appetite

 - A fever, a cough, headaches, a sore throat, and changes in your sense of smell or taste